harryho/flat-api/README.rst

 - **Flask based web server** FlatApi is built on the top of _Flask

-- **Json flat file database** FlatApi uses PseuDB_ to manage the Json flat file database.
+- **Json flat file database** FlatApi uses FlatApi_ to manage the Json flat file database.
 FlatApi is a document oriented database.

 - **Zero coding to setup Restful API** FlatApi is designed to use without coding.
 You just need one config to setup all endpoints you need, then you can use it immediately.